edistyping/react-note-app/README.md

 # Note Taking App using React!

+Idea + Goals:
 1. Do not use Database...
 Instead use LocalStorage for saving contents.

+To Do:
+1. Searching - Search both title and detail

 Q. How to get inputs?
 Is there a library(?)
     - ctrl + v